kingtoff/Orchestrating-Queue-based-Microservices-using-AWS-Step-Functions-and-Amazon-SQS/README.md

 ## Step 2: I designed a workflow that describes how I want my E-commerce order be processed using AWS Step Functions.
 Workflow describes a process as a series of discrete tasks that can be repeated again and again.

-I designed my workflow in AWS Step Functions.
+1. I designed my workflow in AWS Step Functions.
 The workflow will request verification of inventory from a microservice.
 Many microservices uses a queue to receive requests.
 I used an AWS Lambda function to represent the microservice in this project.

-Next, I opened the AWS Step Function Console by typing and searching on the searchbar.
+2. Next, I opened the AWS Step Function Console by typing and searching on the searchbar.

-Thereafter, I clicked on "create state machine".
+3. Thereafter, I clicked on "create state machine".

-To define my state machine I selected "Write your workflow in code" because I have my custom definition.
+4. To define my state machine I selected "Write your workflow in code" because I have my custom definition.

 ![Screenshot (252)](https://user-images.githubusercontent.com/99415191/224594931-9f09b8ce-f160-4a15-b9a9-d74e0aed8296.png)

-  I replaced the contents of the State machine definition window with the Amazon States Language (ASL) state machine definition in code file.
+ 5. I replaced the contents of the State machine definition window with the Amazon States Language (ASL) state machine definition in code file.
 Amazon States Language is a JSON-based, structured language used to define your state machine.

 ![Screenshot (253)](https://user-images.githubusercontent.com/99415191/224594865-029a1d33-46fe-402e-8bea-3dac245c0a8c.png)

 "What the definition does?
 It uses a task state to put a message on an SQS queue.
 This task state is configured for a callback pattern.
 When you append .waitForTaskToken to your resource, Step Functions will add a task token to the JSON payload and wait for a callback.
 The microservice can return a result to Step Functions by calling the Step Functions API."

-I then copied the URL of my SQS queue from the SQS console and paste it into my State machine definition.
+6. I then copied the URL of my SQS queue from the SQS console and paste it into my State machine definition.

-I then clicked the refresh butteon to allow the step function translate the ASL state machine into visual workflow
+7. I then clicked the refresh butteon to allow the step function translate the ASL state machine into visual workflow

 ![Screenshot (255)](https://user-images.githubusercontent.com/99415191/224594918-69411b2b-fb7c-4172-968b-7ffedae47846.png)

-I configured and named my state machine "Inventory-Sate_Machine"
+8. I configured and named my state machine "Inventory-Sate_Machine"

 ![Screenshot (256)](https://user-images.githubusercontent.com/99415191/224594923-1ec33774-71d3-487d-a783-22071155b630.png)

-My state machine is successfully created
+9. My state machine is successfully created

 ![Screenshot (257)](https://user-images.githubusercontent.com/99415191/224594927-b56ea54c-4365-4d77-ae91-d86e802065b6.png)
+## Step 3: Creating IAM roles for my workflow(Roles for services are used when you want a service to access or interact with another service or services)